 Development application process

-The development application (DA) process can sometimes be confusing and overwhelming.
+The development application (DA) process can be overwhelming and confusing.
 That's why we've developed a simple guide to the DA process for your next build or renovation.

 Before you begin